jwk0224/deep-learning/README.md

 # deep-learning

-Exercise projects on basic deep learning algorithms from Deep Learning Specialization course by Andrew Ng in Coursera
+Exercise projects on basic deep learning algorithms from Deep Learning Specialization course by Andrew Ng on Coursera

 ## dl_ex1_Python Basics with Numpy